Shreyashaha/Rainfall_Dashboard/README.md

-Only for Goa and Arunachal Pradesh https://mainpage-jpuq.onrender.com/
+Only for Goa and Arunachal Pradesh rainfall dashboard https://mainpage-jpuq.onrender.com/